-If you wanted to expand your services, you could work the other way around and consult with jobseekers to help find the perfect career opportunities for them.
+If you wanted to expand, you could work the other way around and consult with job seekers to find their perfect career opportunities.

-Dorothy Rawlinson works successfully in this industry and reports most virtual recruiters are paid on a commission basis.
+Dorothy Rawlinson works in this industry and says most virtual recruiters are paid on commission.

 If you have a knack for designing awesome PowerPoint presentations, turn your talent into a money-maker.

-Freelancer Magda Maslowska designs custom presentations and infographics for businesses and keynote speakers who don’t have the time or skills to do it themselves.
-If you have an eye for great presentations, why not launch a business of your own doing the same thing?
+Graphic designer Magda Maslowska designs custom presentations and infographics for businesses and keynote speakers who don’t have the time or skills to do it themselves.
+If you have an eye for great presentations, consider launching a business of your own.

 Love drawing or designing cute images with Adobe Illustrator?
 You could make money illustrating children’s books.
-The type of illustrating you can do and the amount you can make varies immensely.
+The type of work you can do and the amount you can make varies widely.

-The good news is that self-publishing is on the rise.
-Self-published books will make up an estimated 50% of ebook sales by 2020, and children’s book authors are turning to freelance illustrators to help their stories come alive, so now is a great time to start your illustrating business.
+The good news is self-publishing is on the rise.
+Children’s book authors will turn to freelance illustrators to help their stories come alive, so now could be a great time to offer your creative services.

 Love putting together puzzling family trees?
-People will pay you so they don’t have to do it on their own.
+People will pay you to avoid doing it on their own.